 How many interesting seminars are you going to visit each month?

-How many books are you going to read each year?
+Are you going to read many books each year?

 Hundreds, I bet.

 And how many of these promises do you actually keep?
 Yeah, I knew that.

 Hopes and disappointments; plans and procrastination; failure and pangs of conscience.
 We’ve all been there.

 Do you want to forget how does it feel?

 Then I have one incredible tip for you.

 Sounds nonsense?
 Maybe.
 But it will help you succeed for sure.
 Here is how.